MjDAnalyst/Customer-Segmentation/README.md

 - Poor ROI on marketing spend
 - Inefficient loyalty programs
 - Missed revenue from high-value customers
-- Over-investment in low-value segments
+- Over investment in low value segments

 Since the number and nature of customer types were unknown upfront, **unsupervised clustering** was the most appropriate analytical method.